-At the beginning of each school year, each pupil shall be assigned a locker in which to keep books, lunch and outdoor clothing.
-Pupils shall be assigned another locker in the locker room for physical education.
-It is the responsibility of pupils to keep lockers locked.
-The administration and teachers are not responsible for the loss of money or property.
-Large sums of money should never be brought to school.
+At the beginning of each school year, each student shall be assigned a locker in which to keep books, lunches, and outdoor clothing.
+All freshmen and sophomores will be required to share a locker.
+Students shall be assigned another locker in the locker room for physical education.
+It is the student's responsibility to keep lockers locked.
+District 303 and staff are not responsible for the loss of money or property.
+Large sums of money and expensive items (i.e. pods, etc.) should never be brought to school.